Housing advice on release from prison

 If you are receiving a state benefit or on a low income once released from prison, you can apply for help towards your rent.

 If you are looking to rent a private rented property, the maximum amount of help you can get is set by the local housing allowance.
 Details are available on the local housing allowance page on the Government website.
 If you are under 35, you will only be able to get rent to cover you for a room in a shared house.
-Further details can be found in our housing benefit page.
+Further details can be found on our housing benefit page.

 If you are eligible to be released from prison but have licence conditions and need help with finding suitable accommodation